Pulover/PuloversMacroCreator/Documentation/Faq.md

 Jn some systems Macro Creator requires administrator privileges in order to work properly.
 Enter the program or shortcut's Properties, select the Compatibility tab (click the Advanced button, if it's a shortcut) and check the "Run as administrator" option.

-### I'm getting "Error: Invalid hotkey." when I try to launch the program.
+### I'm getting Error: Invalid hotkey when I try to launch the program.

 This is a keyboard language issue.
 Change the default keyboard layout of your system (global settings) to English and open MacroCreator.